amirreza-abedini/Fullscreen-Image-Slider/README.md

 ## Fullscreen Image Slider

 this is a simple JavaScript slider.
-I tried to explain every step in each file so hopefully you enjoy this project and learn something new
+I tried to explain every step in each file so hopefully you enjoy this project and learn something new.

 #### Languages used